Sue: Is there anything I should know about this one?

 Me: Only that it’s late 1977 and context is everything.

-The episode begins with a nervous man named Cordo standing in a very drab corridor.
+A nervous man named Cordo is loitering in what appears to be a very drab corridor.

 Sue: This reminds me of Brazil.

 It’s an astute observation (it helps that we watched the film again recently), because Roy Macready really does look like Jonathan Pryce.
 If you squint.
 Anyway, Cordo is supposed to pay his departed father’s death taxes to Gatherer Hade.

 Sue: This story is very brown.
 But everything was brown in the 1970s.
 It’s basically the same colour as a Bond Bug.

 Sue: An orangey-brown, three-wheeled sports car from the 1970s.
 Like a sexy Robin Reliant.
 It was the same colour as the giant rib cage this guy is walking through now.

 The Gatherer sits behind a giant table made from ma-ho-gany.